 Invokana lawsuits claim the diabetes drug manufacturer failed to warn patients of extreme side effects like a higher risk of lower limb amputation, Fournier’s gangrene, diabetic ketoacidosis and kidney failure.
-Invokana patients have filed more than 1,200 lawsuits in state and federal courts against Johnson & Johnson, many of which are currently pending lawsuit settlement.
+Invokana patients have filed almost 1,200 lawsuits in state and federal courts against Johnson & Johnson, many of which are currently pending lawsuit settlement.

 Why Are People Filing Invokana Lawsuits?

 In March 2013, when the U.S. Food and Drug Administration (FDA) first approved canagliflozin, the active ingredient in Invokana, the drug was praised as the first of a new class of diabetes medications called sodium-glucose cotransporter-2 inhibitors (SGLT2 inhibitors).
 Since then, the drug has helped many people with type 2 diabetes, in combination with diet and exercise, to reduce blood sugar levels, lose weight, and lower blood pressure.
 However, in some cases, Invokana has also been linked with complications, such as an increased risk of foot and lower leg amputations.
 As a result, the FDA has required warnings to be added to the label about the potential severe Invokana side effects.